 Combining your favourite early-morning foodstuffs with heartier portion sizes and festive atmosphere, brunch is clearly Sydneysiders’ most-loved restaurant experience.
 And just because you’re trying to be healthy, doesn’t mean you need to sit this one out.
 Here’s our pick of the b(r)unch.

-Bondi’s best-loved breakfast bar and wellness centre, The Well, is the spot to get your Saturday morning fitness fix!
-Start with a yoga or HIIT class (and you can’t go wrong with their reformer Pilates!) and follow it up with a Berry Boost Smoothie Bowl from the gorgeous cafe.
+Bondi’s best-loved breakfast bar and wellness centre, The Well, will satisfy your Saturday morning fitness fix!
+Start with a yoga or HIIT class (their reformer Pilates is a must) and follow either up with a Berry Boost Smoothie Bowl from their gorgeous café.
 The coffee and food are almost as good as the people-watching, especially on a day when the Bondi surf is pumping.
-And we love their philosophy when it comes to food and wellness: truly a place to fuel a healthy body and healthy mind.
+Plus, we love their philosophy when it comes to food and wellness: truly a place to fuel a healthy body and healthy mind.

-Another gem catering to the Bondi chic, SHUK serves up the best (and healthiest) cuisine that Israel has to offer.
-While it’s famous for the shakshuka (of course), the Çılbır Bagel is divine!
+Another gem catering to the Bondi chic, SHUK serves up the best (and healthiest) Israeli cuisine around.
+While it’s famous for the shakshuka (of course), the Çilbir Bagel is divine!
 There are plenty of dairy-, gluten-, and meat-free options, too, so it can truly fit into any diet.
-And if you’re having a hard time choosing just one, grab the Israeli Breakfast and chow down on a little bit of everything that Shuk has to offer.
+And if it’s hard choosing just one, grab the Israeli Breakfast and chow down on a little bit of everything that Shuk has to offer.
 Fitt Tip: SHUK is dog-friendly, so bring your pooch or show up empty-handed and ready to make a new furry friend.

-One glance at the leafy facade of this cafe/market combo tells you pretty much all you need to know about the quality and variety of the food.
-There’s plenty on offer for traditionalists, with the standard bacon, egg, muesli, and fruit options (all with a healthier twist, of course!) — but we suggest you check out the ‘specials’ menu for fresh, local produce crafted into inventive dishes.
-Depending on the season, you’re going to have options: we love the buckwheat pancakes or the seasonal pear porridge, which pretty much tastes like a bowl of Christmas.
+One glance at the leafy facade of this café/market combo tells you pretty much all you need to know about the quality and variety of the food inside.
+There’s plenty for traditionalists, with the standard bacon, egg, muesli, and fruit options (all with a healthier twist, of course!) — but we suggest you check out the ‘specials’ menu for fresh, local produce crafted into inventive dishes.
+Depending on the season, you’re going to have options.
+We love the buckwheat pancakes or the seasonal pear porridge, which pretty much tastes like a bowl of Christmas.
 And for something truly unique, grab a slice of the paleo bread (made from olives, eggs, capsicum, zucchini, coconut flour, and, presumably, magic) with a good dollop of house-whipped butter.

-Not so much a restaurant as basically its own suburb, the Grounds of Alexandria deserves its spot in every list of… well, pretty much everything.
-Let’s start with the decor, which is a gorgeous sprawling rose garden vibe and incorporates a petting zoo for the kids.
-You’ll find scattered stalls of fresh flowers and tasty treats, two large outdoor seating areas, and a huge indoor market showcasing the best local products and produce.
-All this, and we haven’t even told you about the healthy food!
-You can dine in at one of the two unique restaurants or grab a bite/beverage from a roaming food cart of the BBQ pit in the centre of the Grounds.
-And between these multiple dining options, mouthwatering favourite like a free-range three-egg omelette or tea-smoked salmon are great light options.
-Plus, there’s a range of house-blended sodas, which are light on sugar but bursting with real fruit flavour.
-Fitt Tip: make the most of the weekend’s early doors (open from 7.30am) and beat the inevitable crowd.
+Not so much a restaurant as basically its own suburb, the Grounds of Alexandria deserves its spot in the list of well...pretty much everything.
+The petting zoo for the kids is just the beginning as here you’ll find scattered stalls of fresh flowers and tasty treats, two large outdoor seating areas, and a huge indoor market showcasing the best local products and produce.
+And, of course, the healthy food!
+You can grab a bite/beverage from a roaming food cart of the BBQ pit in the centre of the Grounds.
+For starters, try the mouthwatering free-range three-egg omelette or tea-smoked salmon.
+Fitt Tip: make the most of the weekend’s early doors to beat the inevitable crowd.

 Fabulous location.
 Faultless menu.
 Fresh produce combined in innovative ways.
-Four Ate Five (found at 485 Crown St, get it?) is cheap and cheerful, and there are plenty of menu options to satisfy even the most restrictive diet.
+Four Ate Five (found at 485 Crown St, get it?) is cheap and cheerful, and offers plenty of options to satisfy even the most restrictive diet.
 We loved the 485 Breakfast Plate — sweet, salty, spicy, and all around satisfying.
-Or start with a couple of free-range eggs, then add from the unconventional side options like creamy hummus, sautéed kale, or chilli lemon avocado.
-And if have more of a sweet tooth, the cardamom and vanilla rice pudding will definitely hit the spot!
+Or, you might want to start with a couple of free-range eggs.
+Then, add from the unconventional side options like creamy hummus, sautéed kale, or chilli lemon avocado.
+And if you have more of a sweet tooth, the cardamom and vanilla rice pudding will definitely hit the spot!

-Look no further than Vine & Grind for all the characters in a healthy brunch story: avo toasties, acai bowls, eggs cooked to order… But this café and espresso bar, which is actually in the middle of Westfield Liverpool mall, really puts a wellness twist on the classics.
+Vine & Grind casts all the main characters in a healthy brunch story: avo toasties, acai bowls, and eggs cooked to order.
+But this café and espresso bar, which is actually in the middle of Westfield Liverpool mall, really turns up the drama with a twist on the classics.
 Love a Benedict?
 Try the Yuzu Eggs Bene.
 Bagels and lox?
 No way.
-Here, you get a charcoal-activated sourdough with ricotta, cucumber, dill, and double-smoked Tasmanian salmon.
-And if you’re wanting a photo for Instagram, order the purple Taro-iffic Latte.
-Fitt Tip: for much of the same menu AND Harbour Bridge views, pull up a chair at V&G’s sister café Archie’s in Dover Heights.
+Here, feast on charcoal-activated sourdough with ricotta, cucumber, dill, and double-smoked Tasmanian salmon.
+And if you’re wanting a photo for the ‘gram, order the purple Taro-iffic Latte.
+Fitt Tip: for much of the same menu and Harbour Bridge views, pull up a chair at V&G’s sister café Archie’s in Dover Heights.

-Hale & Hearty, in Waterloo and Bondi Junction, serves up fantastic brunch options with minimal processing and zero guilt.
+Hale & Hearty serves up fantastic brunch options with minimal processing and zero guilt.
 It would be a travesty to visit and not try the pancakes — seriously, they’re the staple of the H&H kitchen.
-The Banana & Walnut stack packs a serious punch, as does the red velvet option.
+The Banana & Walnut stack packs a serious punch, as does the Red Velvet and Strawberries option.
 And there are even pancake options for the savoury-lovers, too (hello, halloumi cheese and chorizo!).
 Best of all, the H&H menu clearly denotes which items are gluten-free, dairy-free, soy-free, or vegan, so you can choose the dish that best meets your diet goals.
-Fitt Tip: look out for Hale & Hearty on your favourite discounted food app, as it has been known to offer up to 30% off your bill at certain times.
-Sweet!

-The Northern Beaches are a haven for health food, sunshine, and fabulous coffee — and Ruby Lane blends all three into an immersive ethical eatery.
-The Ruby Lane vision is to make healthy living fun, social and available, and it certainly delivers on that!
-With a drinks list to rivals the most exclusive inner city bar (but with a lot more kombucha and alkalising matcha, obviously) and a menu that guarantees you’ll never touch a McMuffin again, Ruby Lane is Manly’s hottest culinary spot.
-We can’t speak highly enough of the paleo bread with Marrowed Mushrooms... the Chia Pudding... the real-food pancakes.
-We literally can’t choose, which is why we love Ruby’s low-carb keto tasting plate, which has a little bit of the best of everything!
-Fitt Tip: as of this writing, Ruby Lane has broken ground on a new site at Mona Vale Beach!
+The Northern Beaches have become a haven for health food, sunshine, and fabulous coffee — and Ruby Lane blends all three into an immersive, ethical eatery.
+Their vision aims for healthy living to be fun, social and available, and they’re certainly on track.
+The drinks list rivals the most exclusive inner-city bar (but with a lot more kombucha and alkalising matcha, obviously) and the menu guarantees you’ll never touch a McMuffin again.
+We daydream about the paleo bread with Marrowed Mushrooms, the Chia Pudding, the real-food pancakes.
+Plus, the low-carb keto tasting plate has a little bit from all the favourites!

-This North Bondi paradise was born out of an idea back in 2010; a bunch of great mates with a passion for great coffee, food, art, and live music wanting to spread this enthusiasm to Bondi’s health-conscious foodies.
+This North Bondi paradise was born out of an idea back in 2010.
+A bunch of great mates with a passion for great coffee, food, art, and live music wanting to spread their enthusiasm to Bondi’s health-conscious foodies.
 Fast-forward almost a decade later to where P&P continues to dominate the beachside brunch scene with a load of tasty dishes and tempting beverages on offer.
 Our pick?
 The Green Pea pancakes — if they’re good enough for the Duke and Duchess of Sussex (seriously), they’re good enough for us!

 There’s something indescribably wholesome about Marrickville’s Two Chaps.
 Perhaps it’s the living room vibes from their cosy, exposed brick-walled, plant-filled dining room.
-Perhaps it’s their unwavering attention to scratch-made, produce-driven meals and quality, locally-roasted coffees.
+Or perhaps it’s their unwavering attention to scratch-made, produce-driven meals and quality, locally roasted coffees.
 It could be the Sticky Chai, their signature raw honey-soaked spiced chai tea that’s made in the nearby warehouse.
 But honestly, it’s all of it.
-From their Mediterranean-inspired brunches, like the all-vegan brekkie bowl (with pea and halloumi fritters), to their unrivaled sourdough and ciabatta, Two Chaps is so, so worth an entire morning.
+From their Mediterranean-inspired brunches, like the all-vegan brekkie bowl with pea and haloumi fritters, to their unrivaled sourdough and ciabatta, Two Chaps is so, so worth an entire morning.

-Concrete Jungle, in Chippendale and out in the suburb of Kogarah, is well-known for their all-day brekkie menu, filled with veggie-heavy bowls, egg dishes, toasts, and the wondrous Blueberry and Lemon Ricotta Hotcake, garnished with edible flowers (Fitt Tip: the hotcakes take longer than the other meals to prepare, but it’s worth it).
-Pair anything with an organic kombucha or house blend coffee and your AM is sorted.
+Concrete Jungle is well-known for their all-day brekkie menu, filled with veggie-heavy bowls, egg dishes, toasts, and the wondrous Blueberry and Lemon Ricotta Hotcake, garnished with edible flowers (Fitt Tip: the hotcakes take longer than the other meals to prepare, but it’s worth it).
+Pair anything with an organic kombucha or house blend coffee and your AM is 100% sorted.